 No, fees for all Executive MBA students are the same.

 You can find details of corporate support, bursaries and loans on our webpages.
 Find out more »

 Can I visit the School?

-How do I get to University of Cambridge Judge Business School?
+How do I get to Cambridge, and where can I find Cambridge Judge Business School?

-Visit our "Location" webpage for information on how to reach us by road, train or plane, including a map of our location within the city of Cambridge.
+Visit the Location webpage in the "About Us" section for information on how to reach us by road, train or plane, including a map of our location within the city of Cambridge.

 Yes; we have scheduled regular information sessions around the world.
 Find out more »